You are here

 Indeterminate employees will return to their home position at the end of the assignment.
 Term employees will return to their home position if time remains in their term.
 Both term employees whose terms have ended and casual employees will cease to be employees if they have not secured employment in the GN by the end of their assignment.
 HR and the CPS will work diligently to assist them to find employment with the GN.

-Eligible GN employees:
+Eligible GN employees who:

-G. Are Inuit working in any Department; and
+A. Are Inuit working in any department.

-I. Have an interest in a career in the GN.
+C. Have an interest in a career in the GN.

-K. Have had positive performance reviews.
+E. Have had positive performance reviews.

-L. Have the support of their current Deputy Head to participate in career broadening assignments.
+F. Have the support of their current Deputy Head to participate in career broadening assignments.

-Priority will be given to Inuit who are long term casual employees.
+Priority will be given to Inuit who are long-term casual employees.

 Inuit employees participating in other GN career development initiatives may also participate in the Career Broadening Program.